 The main appeal of Strysö, in the southern archipelago, is its beaches to chill on and wooded forests to hike in.

 The sandy beach at Brattenbadet, near the Styrsö Bratten harbour, is popular with families, while Stora Ros, the island’s highest point, provides stunning 360-degree panoramic views of the entire archipelago.
 It’s just a 25-minute walk north of Strysö Skäret harbour.

-If you’re feeling hungry, grab some Swedish pastries from Café Obergska near Strysö Bratten harbour, or stop off at Pensionat Styrsö Skäret for fresh local seafood accompanied by seasonal produce from its garden.
+If you’re feeling hungry, grab some Swedish pastries from Café Obergska near Strysö Bratten harbour.

-It’s a great place to stay overnight too, with scenic sea views.
-From here, it’s just a 15-minute walk north to the bridge over to Donsö island (see below), where you’ll find a bigger selection of places to stay.
+There are limited accommodation options on Strysö, but you can walk over the bridge to Donsö island (see below), where you’ll find a bigger selection of places to stay.